-Applicants wishing to obtain a train path on the PRI must make a path application to the IM before the deadline for applications for infrastructure capacity periods using ePoti or Path Coordination System (PCS, formerly Pathfinder).
+Applicants wishing to obtain a train path on the PRI must make a path application to the IM before the deadline for applications for infrastructure capacity periods using ePoti or PCS.

 The ePoti app can be accessed on our website using the assigned log-in details.
 In the event that ePoti cannot be accessed, the path application can also be delivered by hand using the train path application form contained in Annex 4A.